 2. Trail Running Socks

 You might think that the fate of your feet lies in your shoe choice.
 But you are wrong.
-A good pair of socks is just as important as the shoes and can go a long way when it comes to blister prevention.
-A good pair of socks might set you back €10-€20 but they are worth it.
+At the World Mountain Running Championships this year, Hoka Racer Ricki Wynne got a massive blister on the back of his heel because his socks wore through during the 80km race.
+A good pair of socks is just as important as shoes and can go a long way when it comes to blister prevention, comfort and foot hygiene.
+A good pair of socks might set you back €10 – €20 but they are worth it and will last for longer than some shoes.
 Favourites of ours include merino wool options from Icebreaker and Smartwool and synthetic options from 1000miles and Falke.
 Check out our favourite trail running socks.

 16 Mountain Running Races To Do in 2022

-3. Trail Running Jacket
+3. Trail Running Clothing

-4. Trail Running Backpack
+6. Trail Running Backpack

 Due to the nature of trail running and its often tricky terrain, you are going to need a few more items than when you’re running on the road.
 Firstly, you’ll likely need some water.
 It’s also a good idea to throw in your newly acquired running jacket and some basic first aid just in case things don’t go your way.
 Running with a backpack may seem cumbersome, but if you buy the right one, you won’t even notice it’s there.
 The main things to look out for when buying a trail running pack are hydration bladder compatibility, weight, size, pockets “I love having waist pockets for snacks and other essentials that I like to access on the move”, and of course fit.
 A good trail running pack should sit snugly and not bounce around.
 Check out our comprehensive guide to the best trail running backpacks.

-6. GPS Watch
+7. GPS Watch

 By Outsider